eline-dn/smol_binder_diffusion_pipeline/README.md

 Make sure to provide a full path to the checkpoint file in this configuration file:<br>
 `rf_diffusion_all_atom/config/inference/aa.yaml`

-#### RFjoint inpainting (proteininpainting)
-(Optional) Download RFjoint Inpainting here: https://github.com/RosettaCommons/RFDesign

-Inpainting is used to further resample/diversify diffusion outputs, and it may also increase AF2 success rates.

 ### Python or Apptainer image
 This pipeline consists of multiple different Python scripts using a different Python modules - most notably PyTorch, PyRosetta, Jax, Jaxlib, Tensorflow, Prody, OpenBabel.<br>